 Tiwa is kind and treats Terr well.
-She dresses him up in fancy clothes and plays with him in his Om size playset.
+She dresses him up in fancy clothes and plays with him in his Om-size playset.
 She takes him out of the house to play with other domesticated Oms.
 She cares dearly for Terr and never lets him leave her side.

-One day, while Tiwa with Terr on her lap, as usual, is using a headphone learning device that implants knowledge directly to the brain, Terr is unexpectedly implanted with the same knowledge.
+One day, while Tiwa with Terr on her lap, as usual, is using a headphone learning device that implants knowledge directly into the brain, Terr is unexpectedly implanted with the same knowledge.
 A little at a time each day Terr learns the knowledge of the Draags.

 Time passes and Terr is a young man and Tiwa a teenager.
 Tiwa has reached the age to attend her first mediation session.
 Mediation is a large part of the Draag life, where the mediating Draag’s essence becomes encapsulated in a spherical bubble that floats off into the sky.
 Knowing that the house would be empty Terr seizes the moment and runs away with the Draag learning device.
 He soon comes across a wild female Om who removes his collar and takes him to a place of safety among other wild Oms at the edge of a park in a great tree.

 Terr lives among these wild Oms, sharing his knowledge and learning device of the Draags.
 Terr experiences the pleasures of being free while the Oms in the community gain knowledge from the headphones.
 With the knowledge to read Draag script, a scout reads a notification on a wall that the park is getting de-Ominized soon.
-The Draag’s way of controlling the wild Oms population who breeds faster and in greater numbers than the Draags.
+The Draag’s way of controlling the wild Oms population who breed faster and in greater numbers than the Draags.
 Terr valiantly warns an uneducated tribe of Oms who live in a log within the park on the eve of the de-Ominization.
 His warning is not heeded and is held captive.
 Not until the Draags de-Ominizating discs that expel poisonous gas roll into the log that Terr is believed and freed.
 Those lucky enough to flee meet up with Terr’s tribe outside the boundaries of the park.

 Two Draags who are passing by the park see the group of escaped Oms and stomp on the vermin as if they were ants.
-The Oms fight back and using ropes attached to bone grappling hooks, pulling down one of the Draags and kill it with a thousand tiny cuts with their small weapons.
+The Oms fight back and using ropes attached to bone grappling hooks, pull down one of the Draags and kill it with a thousand tiny cuts with their small weapons.
 In shock at the Oms use of violence, the Draag council enacts stricter measures on domestic Oms and increases de-Ominization of wild Oms.

 Terr and the others travel to an abandoned space rocket facility to hide from the Draags death machines.
 They spend their time miniaturizing the Draags technology and building space rockets of their own.
 When finished they travel to the orbiting moon known as the Fantastic Planet.
-Upon arriving they discover the land filled with giant-sized headless naked male and the female statues.
-For what purpose they are unsure of until the floating meditation sphere of the Draag’s float down from the sky and take their place on the headless forms.
+Upon arriving they discover the land filled with giant-sized headless naked males and female statues.
+For what purpose they are unsure until the floating meditation sphere of the Draag’s floats down from the sky and take its place on the headless forms.
 The statues come to life and embrace each other in dance.
 The Oms realize this is how the Draag species reproduces.
 Terrified of being trampled by these embraced dancing statues, the Oms fire an energy beam shattering statue after statue.
 With each statue destroyed the accompanying spheres wander aimlessly in the sky, while their meditating host break from their trance blinded and confused.

 The Draags not knowing how to fight the Oms sue for peace.
 The movie ends with a celestial shot of Ygam the home of the Draags.
 Orbiting Ygam is the Fantastic Planet where the meditation orbs travel to dance on the headless statues and a new artificial planet called Terr home of the Oms.

 Fantastic Planet or La Planète sauvage premiered at the 1973 Cannes Film Festival winning the Grand Prix special jury prize.
 This French-Czechoslovakian cut-out stop-motion animated film directed by René Laloux is based on the 1957 French science fiction novel “Oms en série” by Stefan Wul.
 “Oms en série” was translated into English in 2010 by Creation Oneiro.
 Unfortunately, the book is out of print and expensive to purchase.
-Based on reviews found on Goodreads.com the book does not shed any new light into the characters or setting that isn’t shown in the film.
+Based on reviews found on Goodreads.com the book does not shed any new light on the characters or setting that isn’t shown in the film.
 Though Fantastic Planet played in American theaters in 1973 its most known for its appearance on the USA Networks show Night Flight.
 In 1996 the movie was released on VHS.
-The movie today can be found on DVD, Blue-ray and on Amazon Prime Video.
+The movie today can be found on DVD, Blue-ray, and on Amazon Prime Video.
 In 2016 Rolling Stone ranked Fantastic Planet the 36th greatest animated movie ever.